datacentral-creator/datacentral-creator.github.io/index.md

 This site serves as a central index for my research output.
 Each paper will be available here as a PDF, accompanied by supplementary notes, diagrams, and extended commentary where relevant.
 Drafts, updates, and related essays may also appear on associated platforms such as LessWrong or GitHub repositories.

 ---

-## Contact

-If you are interested in discussing any of this work — particularly the intersections of hermeneutics, complex systems, AI, or self‑hosted knowledge architectures — feel free to reach out through the channels listed on the **About** page.